CatotronExists/Keno-API/README.md

 ### Check List
 - [x] Gets data and Displays in easy to read format
 - [ ] Simulate betting (using a virtual money system, choose numbers and see how much you would win)
-  - [ ] Compatible with Custom Numbers and "Quikpick"
+  - [ ] Compatible with Custom Numbers and "Kwikpik"
 - [x] Ability to input your bet and display results in real time
   - [x] Displays total winnings (per game and total)
   - [x] Compatible with different modes (Mega Millions, Classic, T/H)